maziac/DeZog/documentation/Usage.md

 - can work with or without interrupts enabled

-**Pausing through the red M1 (NMI) button**
+**Pausing through the yellow M1 (NMI) button**

-If the debugged program is running you can press the red M1 button to pause the debugged program.
+If the debugged program is running you can press the yellow M1 button to pause the debugged program.
 For this to work you don't have to place any special code inside your program.
 Just press the button.